-The Parallels Between Art and Fashion Storage: A Conversation with Art Law Firm Withers Bergman
+The Parallels Between Art and Fashion Storage

 (reposted with the permission of Withers Bergman) Withers Bergman is an international law firm that acts for some of the most prominent individuals, institutions and businesses in the art world, giving them an in-depth understanding of all facets of the art market.
 Their Art law team advises art collectors and investors, commercial art galleries, museums, private auction houses, art dealers, artists, nonprofit art foundations, charitable organizations and art market professionals worldwide on all legal and regulatory issues connected with fine art and art assets.